mikepenz/release-changelog-builder-action/README.md

 </h1>

 <p align="center">
-    ... a github action that builds your release notes fast, easy and exactly the way you want.
+    ... a GitHub action that builds your release notes fast, easy and exactly the way you want.
 </p>

 <div align="center">